ZhAnGToNG1/MSFC-Net/README.md

 ### Evaluation

-After testing the images, the results would be save in `MSFC-Net_ROOT/exp/mAP/DOTA(DIOR)/input/detection-results/`.
+After testing the images, the results would be saved in `MSFC-Net_ROOT/exp/mAP/DOTA(DIOR)/input/detection-results/`.

 The mAP is calculated by the https://github.com/Cartucho/mAP, for convenience, the code have been downloaded into the project `MSFC-Net_ROOT/exp/mAP/DOTA` and `MSFC-Net_ROOT/exp/mAP/DIOR`.